 About the NBP

-He has published more than 100 scientific papers devoted primarily to the theory of money and anti-inflation policy in developing countries.
-He specialises in applied economics and contemporary economic thought.
-He is a member of the Committee on Economic Sciences of the Polish Academy of Sciences.
+Professor Belka has published over 100 scientific papers devoted primarily to the theory of money and anti-inflation policy in developing countries.
+He specializes in applied economics and contemporary economic thought.

-On 10 June 2010, Prof. Marek Belka was approved by the Sejm of the Republic of Poland as the President of the National Bank of Poland.
-He assumed the office on 11 June 2010 after having been sworn in by the Sejm.
+On 10 June 2010, Professor Marek Belka was approved by the Parliament of the Republic of Poland as President of Narodowy Bank Polski.

 In January 2011, Professor Marek Belka was elected for a 3-year term of office in the Steering Committee of the European Systemic Risk Board.
-Since November 2011 he has also chaired the World Bank-IMF Development Committee.
-Since June 2012, he has been Chairman of the Vienna 2.0 Initiative Steering Committee, and since May 2013, a Member of the Central Bank Governance Group at the Bank for International Settlements (BIS) in Basel.
+Since November 2011 he has chaired the World Bank/IMF Development Committee and, since June 2012, the Vienna 2.0 Initiative Steering Committee.
+In May 2013, Professor Belka became a Member of the Central Bank Governance Group at the Bank for International Settlements (BIS) in Basel.